 While the pasta is cooking, add nutritional yeast, garlic powder, onion powder, ground mustard, turmeric and salt to a high-powered blender.
 I use a Ninja.

-When the cashews are done soaking, drain them and add them to the blender followed by water and lemon juice.
+When the cashews are done soaking, drain them and add them to the blender followed by water, almond milk and lemon juice.

 Blend on high until smooth and creamy, stopping to scrape down the sides as needed.